 The frames and foundation provide bees with a beginning structure for their wax.

 Bee-built comb has a center seam with hexagonal cells on each side.
 Foundation provides that center seam meaning less wax construction, saving time and energy.

 Foundation also gives bees a straight-line guide that results (hopefully) in neater comb formations.

 You can also keep bees without foundation.
 Foundationless beekeeping comes with challenges and benefits.
-See our article Frames With Foundation (Or Foundationless?) for more information.
+See our article about Foundationless Frames for more information.

 The most efficient way to extract honey from a frame is with centrifugal force.